About me

 I received my PhD from Zhejiang University, where I worked under the supervision of Prof. Dianhai Wang.
 My doctoral research focused on developing comprehensive urban traffic state evaluation systems, which have been successfully applied in real-world projects.
 From 2020 to 2022, I was working at Imperial College London as a visiting scholar, where I collaborated closely with Prof. Washington Ochieng, FREng.
 I obtained my bachelor’s degree major in Civil Engineering and minor in Law from Zhejiang University in 2017.

 As a researcher, I am committed to developing AI technologies that not only advance the field of Intelligent Transportation Systems but also contribute positively to society.
 I strive to create solutions that enhance urban mobility, promote sustainability, and ensure equitable access to the benefits of smart city innovations.
-My life motto: “It is better to light a candle than to curse the darkness.”

 Education

-2017.09-2022.06PhDZhejiang UniversityTransportation EngineeringGPA 92.2/100 Rank 3/53
+2017.09-2022.06PhDZhejiang UniversityTransportation EngineeringGPA 92.2/100

-2020.12-2021.05Joint PhDImperial College LondonTransportation EngineeringJoint training PhD student
+2020.12-2021.05Joint PhDImperial College LondonTransportation EngineeringJoint training PhD

-supported by CSC
+Supported by CSC

 2013.09-2017.06B.S.Zhejiang UniversityCivil EngineeringGPA 3.72/4.0